LuminateWireless/grpc-java/COMPILING.md

 Protobuf installs to ``/usr/local`` by default.

-For Visual C++, please refer to the [Protobuf README](https://github.com/google/protobuf/blob/master/vsprojects/readme.txt) for how to compile Protobuf.
+For Visual C++, please refer to the [Protobuf README](https://github.com/google/protobuf/blob/master/cmake/README.md) for how to compile Protobuf. gRPC-java assumes a Release build.

 #### Linux and MinGW
 If ``/usr/local/lib`` is not in your library search path, you can add it by running: